usgs/wdfn-blog/content/NextGen_Go_Live.md

 Monitoring location pages are web pages that the USGS Water Mission Area offers to display important water data like discharge (also referred to as streamflow), gage height, precipitation, water-levels, temperature, etc. Thousands of people use USGS water data each month to make decisions ranging from recreation to emergency management.

 <div class="grid-row">
-{{< figure src="/static/NextGen_Go_Live/NextGen_MLP_Ex.PNG" caption="A Next Generation Monitoring Location Page for 04157005, which is associated with a STREAM in SAGINAW COUNTY, MICHIGAN." alt="Screenshot of a next generation monitoring location page for 04157005, which is associated with a STREAM in SAGINAW COUNTY, MICHIGAN." >}}
+{{< figure src="/static/NextGen_Go_Live/NextGen_MLP_Ex.PNG" caption="A Next Generation Monitoring Location Page for <a href="https://waterdata.usgs.gov/monitoring-location/04157005/">04157005, which is associated with a STREAM in SAGINAW COUNTY, MICHIGAN</a>." alt="Screenshot of a next generation monitoring location page for 04157005, which is associated with a STREAM in SAGINAW COUNTY, MICHIGAN." >}}
 </div>